 Every effort will be made to notify parents and guardians no later than June 15, 2023.
 After March 1, 2023, transfer request forms will be posted at www.rcps.info or can be obtained from any school office.
-For additional information, call (540) 853.2090.
+For additional information, call the Department of Student Services at (540) 853-1393.